By Ratish Srivastava (@socilia13)

 India can also improve border security if it allows the states who have borders with other countries to be involved in the process.
 It can help the centre make policies accordingly as states understand the ground realities better at the border which will help strangle illegal drug trade and immigration.

 The benefits for state involvement in foreign policy has been underplayed, with much of the focus being put on the negative impact it can have.
-However, the positive impact could outweigh the negative as it allows states to have the power to improve its situation.
+However, the positive impact could outweigh the negative as it allows states to have the power to improve their situation.

 Ratish Srivastava (@socilia13) is a research intern at Takshashila Institution.